armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-7.md

 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H3.
 -->

+### Clouddriver
+* Addressed an issue where deploying to an ECS cluster with tags was failing

+### Orca
+* Fixed an issue where Blue/Green(Red/Black) in the non-default namespace for kubernetes was failing
+* Fixed an issue where a missing “namespace” attribute in a HTTP call was being sent while fetching manifest details from Clouddriver.

+### Deck
+* Fixed some bugs related to Clone CX when instance types are incompatible.
+For full details, visit the [Github PR](https://github.com/spinnaker/deck/pull/9901#issue-1435271029)